melizeche/dolarPy/README.md

 ## Contributing

+If it is a new feature, before contributing, open an issue and ask if your functionality is needed by the project.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`